Transfer Student FAQ's

 • Join a club and get involved with campus-wide activities.
 Use these activities as an opportunity to find something in common with other students living in the Residence Halls.
 If you recognize someone from your Residence Hall at one of these events, introduce yourself.
 There are also additional opportunities to participate in your Area Councils or the Residence Hall Association, which provide leadership opportunities via a student government experience specifically for students who live on campus.

-A: Yes.
+Yes.
 Oregon State does have childcare.
 You can find out more about the OSU childcare center, and childcare subsidies, events, and activities by visiting the OSU Childcare & Family Resources website.

-A: There are many tutoring options available on campus.
+There are many tutoring options available on campus.
 Quite a few are free while others charge a fee per tutoring session.
 Several colleges offer tutoring from students within their major college and many other offices on campus offer subject-specific tutoring.
 The Academic Success Center's (ASC) tutoring page has a comprehensive list of options on campus, as well as information on how to hire a private tutor.
 You can also stop by the ASC to talk with strategists who are familiar with campus resources.
 The ASC is open Monday through Friday, 9 AM to 5 PM, in Waldo Hall room 125.

-A: Top 5 places to study (list originally appeared on The Orange and Black)
+Top 5 places to study (list originally appeared on The Orange and Black)

 1. Valley Library- Whether in the rotunda on the second floor, hunkered down in the study carrel among the stacks or on the upper rotunda where it’s uber-quiet with a great view, the Valley Library (a past Library of the Year winner) is a top choice to get your study on.
 Since Java II café is housed in the library, you can power up during study breaks.